 In the private sector, she worked at Minka-dev as the production coordinator for social impact business opportunities.
 She has taught at the university level and is a member of the Humanism and Management Research Group, which investigates socially responsible business practices.
 Additionally, she has training as a facilitator of the “Art of Hosting” social technology, which promotes significant and horizontal conversations based on collective intelligence.
 What she most enjoys is reading about social sciences and spending time in the countryside with her dogs.

 Ana María Naranjo (Associate Consultant)

 Ana María is a Development Economist with a Master’s in International Economics from the Universidad Nacional de Colombia.
 She is GRI-4 training certified.
 She has 11 years of experience in the energy sector, focused on the themes of corporate strategy, business ethics, sustainability and CSR.
 As part of this experience, she led various processes with teams from five Grupo ISA countries for the renovation of corporate policies, the construction of ethical management systems, and strategic business initiatives.
 She co-headed the creation of the CSR committee and its operational scheme, experiencing its transformations.
 She is co-founder of UARA, a non-profit organization that works to improve the quality of education and the living conditions for rural children from the Cañas Gordas municipality of Antioquia; she has also worked as a volunteer for the Kairos Foundation, in the role of project advisor.

-Nataly loves research and is intrigued by nature.
-What she loves to do most in her free time is dance, practice yoga, and travel.
+Nataly loves to research and is intrigued by nature.
+What she loves to do most of her free time is dance, practice yoga, and travel.